reactjs/react.dev/beta/src/content/learn/keeping-components-pure.md

 ## Where you _can_ cause side effects {/*where-you-_can_-cause-side-effects*/}

 While functional programming relies heavily on purity, at some point, somewhere, _something_ has to change.
 That's kind of the point of programming!
-These changes—updating the screen, starting an animation, changing the data—are called **side effects**.
-They're things that happen _"on the side"_, not during rendering.
+These changes—updating the screen, starting an animation, changing the data—are called **side effects.** They're things that happen _"on the side"_, not during rendering.

 In React, **side effects usually belong inside [event handlers](/learn/responding-to-events).** Event handlers are functions that React runs when you perform some action—for example, when you click a button.
 Even though event handlers are defined *inside* your component, they don't run *during* rendering! **So event handlers don't need to be pure.**